How to prune your plants

 Step 7

 Cut back flowered stems of herbaceous plants down to ground level, leaving the clump of leaves at the base.
-This stops the plants wasting their energy in forming seed.
+This stops the plants from wasting their energy on forming seeds.